2025-26 Student Handbook

 Program Licensure Disclosure

 Students should be aware that licensure and certification requirements vary from state to state and are subject to change.
-Licensing agencies or boards also may have requirements in addition to an earned degree.
-APSU has listed each program and if it currently meets or does not meet the requirements for licensure for each US state or territory at the below link.
-APSU recommends that students who are not Tennessee residents or who plan to seek licensure or certification outside the state of Tennessee contact the appropriate licensing agency or board before they enroll in an academic program designed to lead to licensure or certification and discuss their plans with an adviser.
+Licensing agencies or boards may also have requirements in addition to an earned degree.
+APSU has listed each program and whether it currently meets or does not meet the requirements for licensure for each US state or territory at the link below.
+APSU recommends that students who are not Tennessee residents or who plan to seek licensure or certification outside the state of Tennessee contact the appropriate licensing agency or board before they enroll in an academic program designed to lead to licensure or certification, and discuss their plans with an advisor.
+Additionally, a student living in a state where APSU does not meet the necessary program licensure requirements but plans on working in a state where APSU does meet the licensure requirements will need to complete an attestation.
+This attestation may be requested by emailing Jasmine O'Brien at obrienjr@apsu.edu.

 Students seeking a degree in one of the APSU programs found at the following link need to disclose any updated address information to the University within 14 days of relocation.
 This disclosure will allow APSU to update information in student records and notify the student about licensure or certification requirements relevant to the student’s new state or territory of residence.